abu-sufian015/abu-sufian015/README.md

 🎓 Education:

   Bachelor's Degree in BBA(Department of Management) (National University)

 🛠️ Skills & Tools:

-Advanced Excel for data modeling and analysis
+  - Advanced Excel for data modeling and analysis
-SQL for database management
+  - SQL for database management
-Data visualization tools ( Power BI )
+  - Data visualization tools ( Power BI )

 💡 What I Do:

   - Streamline operations and improve financial accuracy
   - Communicate complex business data clearly for informed decision-making
-  - Thrive in dynamic environments with a strong focus on problem-solving 🌟 Always eager to connect with like-minded professionals and explore the intersection of finance and technology!
+  - Thrive in dynamic environments with a strong focus on problem-solving <br>
+🌟 Always eager to connect with like-minded professionals and explore the intersection of finance and technology!